-Fortunately, my parents also saw to it we attended good schools.
-We went to University High then most of my siblings went to UCLA.
+Fortunately, my parents also saw to it that we attended good schools.
+We went to University High, then most of my siblings went to UCLA.
 It was around the corner.
-I, however, left for UC Berkeley where I unknowingly grew roots in the cool Northern California soil.
-I returned to LA for a while after college and worked in a computer company even though I majored in History and minored in Art.
-Then I got married to a man I met at CAL and moved to Sacramento where I had my daughter, Filaree.
+I, however, left for UC Berkeley, where I unknowingly grew roots in the cool Northern California soil.
+I returned to LA for a while after college and worked in a computer company, even though I majored in History and minored in Art.
+Then I got married to a man I met at CAL and moved to Sacramento, where I had my daughter, Filaree.
 Years later, I moved to the Bay Area to work in a psychiatric hospital.
 I got married a second time and had my son, Jesse.
-Both kids grew up in Marin County where I still reside.
+Both kids grew up in Marin County, where I still reside.

 I write poems and keep a journal.
-My parents often asked me to read poetry on holidays.
-I think I felt compelled to write and make art as a form of expression.
-But looking back, it also seems an unconscious attempt to find peace.
-I have now assembled some of my poetry into a book called Dreaming Wide Awake.”
-When I realized my Master’s in Fine Arts might not get me a day job, I went back to school and took a second Master’s in Art Therapy.
+I have assembled some of my poetry and art into a book called Dreaming Wide Awake.
+I feel compelled to write and make art as a form of expression.
+It also seems an unconscious attempt to find peace.
+When I realized my Master’s in Fine Arts might not get me a day job, I returned to school and took a second Master’s in Art Therapy.
 I was able to use art as a way to work with the young, the elderly, and everything in between.
 But now I know the things I like best are the quiet of nature, diamond glints on sunlit water, fresh air after rain, drawing or painting the model, and the solitude of my studio.

 AWARDS: